-We estimate that our aggregate net benefit from the Texas and various other state Medicaid supplemental payment programs will approximate \$389 million (net of Provider Taxes of \$207 million) during the year ending December 31, 2021.
-This amount includes approximately \$62 million related to the Kentucky Hospital Rate Increase Program, as described below.
-These amounts are based upon various terms and conditions that are out of our control including, but not limited to, the states'/CMS's continued approval of the programs and the applicable hospital district or county making IGTs consistent with 2020 levels.
+We estimate that our aggregate net benefit from the Texas and various other state Medicaid supplemental payment programs will approximate \$406 million (net of Provider Taxes of \$255 million) during the year ending December 31, 2022.
+These amounts are based upon various terms and conditions that are out of our control including, but not limited to, the states'/CMS's continued approval of the programs and the applicable hospital district or county making IGTs consistent with 2021 levels.
+The decrease in the projected aggregate net benefit from these programs for 2022, as compared to the \$430 million aggregate net benefit recorded during the year ended December 31, 2021, relates primarily to a \$37 million projected net decrease in reimbursements from the Kentucky Hospital Rate Increase Program, as discussed below, since the \$97 million net benefit realized from this program during 2021 was applicable to the eighteen-month period of July 1, 2020 through December 31, 2021.

 Future changes to these terms and conditions could materially reduce our net benefit derived from the programs which could have a material adverse impact on our future consolidated results of operations.
 In addition, Provider Taxes are governed by both federal and state laws and are subject to future legislative changes that, if reduced from current rates in several states, could have a material adverse impact on our future consolidated results of operations.
 As described below in 2019 Novel Coronavirus Disease Medicare and Medicaid Payment Related Legislation, a 6.2% increase to the Medicaid Federal Matching Assistance Percentage ("FMAP") is included in the Families First Coronavirus Response Act.
-The impact of the enhanced FMAP Medicaid supplemental and DSH payments are reflected in our results for year ended December 31, 2020 and for the three and nine-month periods ended September 30, 2021.
+The impact of the enhanced FMAP Medicaid supplemental and DSH payments are reflected in our financial results for the quarters ended March 31, 2022 and 2021.
 We are unable to estimate the prospective financial impact of this provision at this time as our financial impact is contingent on unknown state action during future eligible federal fiscal quarters.